The Ultimate Guide of The City of London

 What makes the City of London truly unique is its peculiar status and arrangement: its own ancient unit of government, with laws, rights and ceremonials different from anywhere else in Great Britain.
 Did you know, for example, that the King has to stop at the edge of The City of London to be welcomed in by the Lord Mayor?

-In this insider’s guide to The City of London, the experts from London Walks reveal the unmissable sights and the hidden gems of the extraordinary City within London.
-Let’s explore!
+In this insider’s City of London guide, the experts from London Walks reveal the unmissable sights and the hidden gems of the extraordinary City within London.
+Read on to explore this special area!

 City of London History